threefoldfoundation/info_cloud/src/evdc/evdc_monitoring_stack.md

 # Monitor Kubernetes Clusters using Monitoring Stack

 <!--- TODO
-- intro: what is mnonitoring stack what are included in monitoring stack
+- intro: what is monitoring stack what are included in monitoring stack
 - explain what is prometheus, what's the use / what can it monitor
-- explain what isgrafana , what can it monitor, what's the use / what can it monitor
+- explain what is grafana , what can it monitor, what's the use / what can it monitor
 - requirements: explain requirements
-- getting started explain deploymnent steps
+- getting started explain deployment steps
 - use case: give 1 example of monitoring on the deployed  grafana / prometheus
 -------------->

 The health of the VDC you deploy can be monitored.
 A stack has been prepared that offers monitoring through Prometheus and Grafana.
 A Helm chart `kube-prometheus-stack` is available, which offers Prometheus and Grafana as tooling to monitor your VDC.

+## What is Prometheus

+...

+## What is Grafana

+...

+## Requirements

+...

 ## Getting Started